josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 That's a _lot_ of conditions to build a UI around, and a user has to get through _all_ of them before we've maybe got a problem.
 Even if we assume 10% of all users have a dynamic OS theme (which, again, is almost certainly an extremly high estimate), _some_ portion of those users are dropping off at every step above.
 What we're left with is quite likely very close to zero.

-And _even in that case_, let's remember: the "problem" in question is literally _one extra click_, for whatever vanishingly tiny percentage of users we're left with at the end of all those logic gates.
+And _even in that case_, let's remember: the "problem" in question is literally _one extra click_, for whatever vanishingly tiny percentage of users remain at the end of all those logic gates.

 Now, to be clear: **I do not advocate for ignoring a group of users simply because they're in the minority**.
 (That's how a lot of accessibility failures happen, among other terrible outcomes.)
 That's not what this is; don't take this out of context.